mcrosson/accessible.tips/content/faq/contributing.md

 {{< back_to_top >}}

 We welcome updates to the contents of this website.
 Please use the `Issues` section [here](https://github.com/mcrosson/accessible.tips/issues) to submit any change requests for the site.

+Changes can be:

+- accessibility concerns, issues, needs, etc
+- simple edits with info on what changes to make (ie. spelling and grammer mistakes, bad sentence structure)
+- full markdown files that are updates to existing pages
+- asking for a tag to be added to a page
+- asking to adjust categorization of a page or multiple pages
+- various forms of the above
+- pull requests (see below for an important note)
+- more

+If you'd like to submit full markdown files or larger edits, please review the contents of this page prior to submission.
+We've outlined some details on how we manage the content of this site below and ask our contributors follow these guidelines when submitting markdown changes.

+{{< back_to_top >}}

+### Pull Requests

 If you've used GitHub and git in the past, we will accept `Pull Requests` for updates.
 However, we will *not* describe the process here as it is an avanced topic we are not supporting directly.
 Consider `Pull Requests` a convenience that could go away in the future due to their inherent complexity.